yiisoft-contrib/github-bot/README.md

 - run `composer install`
 - create a `config.local.php` and override things from `config.php` there.
 - run `./yii github/register` to install webhooks in the repos.
   - The bot user needs Admin privilege to do this, this can be removed after registering the hooks, so it only needs Write privilege for normal actions.
+Alternatively you can specify the `--noAdmin` option for running the command, which allows you to specify a github auth token for a user that has admin privileges.
   - register can safely run multiple times, it does check whether a hook already exists and updates the hook instead of adding duplicates.

 ## Uninstall